restcord/restcord/docs/_docs/Guild/Remove Guild Member Role.md

 ## Description

 Removes a role from a guild member.
-Requires the &#039;MANAGE_ROLES&#039; permission.
+Requires the MANAGE_ROLES permission.
 Fires a Guild Member Update Gateway event.

 ## Parameters